Cloud-Native Architecture: What It Means and What It Costs

 }

-I've used both Terraform and AWS CDK in production.
-Terraform is language-agnostic and has the larger ecosystem.
-CDK lets you write your infrastructure in TypeScript, which is nice if your team already knows TypeScript.
-There are tradeoffs to both.
-Terraform's HCL syntax is sometimes frustrating when you need conditional logic.
-CDK's CloudFormation generation can produce opaque error messages.
-Neither is perfect.
-Pick whichever your team will actually use and maintain.
+We've used both Terraform and AWS CDK in production.
+Terraform brings a language-agnostic approach and a bigger ecosystem.
+CDK lets you write infrastructure in TypeScript, which is nice when your team already thinks in TypeScript.
+Neither is painless.
+Terraform's HCL syntax fights you when you need conditional logic.
+CDK's CloudFormation generation produces error messages that feel deliberately unhelpful.
+Pick whichever your team will actually maintain โ that matters more than which tool has more blog posts praising it.

-When your app is a single process on a single server, debugging is straightforward.
-SSH in, tail the log file, find the error.
-When your app is 15 pods across 3 nodes behind a load balancer, that approach stops working.
-The request that failed might have been handled by a pod that's already been terminated and replaced.
+Single process on a single server: SSH in, tail the log, find your error.
+Fifteen pods across three nodes behind a load balancer: the request that failed might have been handled by a pod that's already been terminated and replaced.
+Where do you even look?

 logger.info({